-Angels nine-time Gold Glove-winning right fielder Torii Hunter returned to his Newport Beach home from Wednesday morning workouts at Dodger Stadium and settled in for a movie on the couch when he heard someone fiddling with his front door.
+Angels right fielder Torii Hunter returned to his Newport Beach home from morning workouts at Dodger Stadium, and settled in for a movie on the couch when he heard someone fiddling with his front door.

 "I grabbed a knife and was about to start Bruce Lee-ing on whoever was there," Hunter said.

-“They said, ‘Put your hands up!’ ” said Hunter.
-“I’m like, ‘Man, this is my home!’
+"They said, 'Put your hands up!' " Hunter said.
+"I'm like, 'Man, this is my home!'
 They asked me questions about who I was.
 They asked me to go upstairs and get my I.D.
 The guns were out.
-I was a prisoner in my own home.”
+I was a prisoner in my own home."

-Hunter said after he handed over the identification and confirmed his middle name, “Kedar,” he told the officers he was an Angels’ player.
+Hunter said that after he handed over the identification and confirmed his middle name, "Kedar," he told the officers he was an Angels player.